MrCogito/SpecGan/README.md

 ## To do
+ - Add project description to readme

 Model:
-- Add TensorBoard
+- Add images to tensorboard
 - Add results and checkpoints for (drums, female, male)
-- Work with learning rate
+- Work with learning rate (no sure if needed)

 Data preparation:
-- Add section to convert generated spectrogram to audio